BucOder/wathcitf/README.md

 wathcitf
 ========

-wathcitf script : What are the hexa colors in this file ?
-This script search all hexa color in the css file
+wathcitf script : What are the hexa colors in this file ?\n This script search all hexa color in the css file

 Romain (BucOder) SOMMERARD